We are a globally recognized innovator of sound, image, and voice technologies for cinemas, home theaters, PCs, mobile devices, and games.

-The specific sounds of people, music, and things move around you in multidimensional space,so you feel like you are inside the action.
+The specific sounds of people, music, and things move all around you in three-dimensional space so you feel like you’re inside the action.

-Dolby Atmos sound excites your senses and inspires your emotions to create a more profoundly moving entertainment experience.
+Dolby Atmos sound excites your senses and inspires your emotions to deliver the full impact of entertainment.

 Up to now, cinema sound designers have had to mix independent sounds together into channels for soundtrack creation.
 If a scene required, say, a helicopter taking off, that sound had to be assigned to an individual channel and mixed together with other sounds.